NYU-RTS/rts-docs/docs/hpc/03_storage/06_large_number_of_small_files.md

 Here are some ideas you can try and evaluate performance for your own project

-## Squash File System With Singularity
+## Squash File System with Singularity
 Please see [Squash File System and Singularity](../07_containers/04_squash_file_system_and_singularity.md)

 ## Use JPG/PNG Files On Disk